duncanleung/duncanleung.com/src/drafts/2020-02-15-serverless-securing-lambda-api-endpoints.md

 <!-- ------------------------------------------------------------------------------------------------------- -->

 ## Securing the endpoint with IAM authorization

+- You generally want to have different levels of access for different APIs in your system (obviously not everything should be public)
+- One way to address that is to use usage plans + API keys.
+They are designed for rate limiting, not auth and they allow the client to access the selected API at agreed upon request rates and quotas (like Google Maps API).
+Request rate and quote apply to all APIs and stages covered by the usage plan.
+- Another thing is to allow certain APIs to be accessed by your infrastructure only - by using IAM authorization
+- API Gateway also supports an custom authorizer that you can build yourself
+- A VPC Endpoint allows you to securely connect your VPC to another service

 - restrict access to endpoints using a role-based permission model
 - use AWS_IAM authorization - allow internal APIs to be accessible only by your own services